Federal Pell GrantPage address: http://www.mnsu.edu/campushub/grants/pell/

 Federal Pell Grants are available to students pursuing their first undergraduate degree.
 You may not receive Federal Pell Grant payments for the same term from more than one institution, even if enrolled part-time at each institution.

 Federal Pell Grant award amounts are subject to annual congressional appropriations.

 - Awards range from $606-$5,920 for the 2017-2018 school year.

 The amount of your Federal Pell Grant will be prorated if you are enrolled for fewer than 12 credit hours per semester.

 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal law to be the equivalent of four years of full-time enrollment (including summer).
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 150% if enrolled full-time fall, spring, and summer terms, the equivalent is 600% (referred to as the Lifetime Eligibility Used (LEU) percentage).
 To see your LEU percentage you can log on to the National Student Loan Data System (NSLDS) using your FSA ID.
 The LEU is found on the Financial Aid Review page.

 To apply for a Federal Pell Grant you must complete the Free Application for Federal Student Aid (FAFSA) annually.

-The amount of Federal Pell Grant funds disbursed is based on the student’s enrollment level as of the University’s established Pell census date, which is the 5th day of the semester.
-Credits added after the Pell census date will not be counted.
+The amount of Federal Pell Grant funds disbursed is based on the student’s enrollment level as of the end of 5th day of the semester.
+Credits added after this date will not be counted.